Tour

 While loop:

-A for loop requires an initialization, condition, and change
+A for loop requires an initialization, condition, and change.
+Separate them with a semicolon ;.

 info